Registry-dependent potential energy and lattice corrugation of twisted bilayer graphene from quantum Monte Carlo: Method

 \subsection{Potential parameterization}

-The stacking-dependent KC potential~\cite{kolmogorov2005registry} is fitted to the 44 calculated QMC data points to obtain a smooth curve that can describe the energy at any registry and interlayer distance.
+The stacking-dependent KC potential~\cite{kolmogorov2005registry} is fit using least squares to the 44 calculated QMC data points to obtain a smooth curve that can describe the energy at any registry and interlayer distance.
+Since the KC potential does not provide a good fit across the entire range of interlayer distances, we weight the low-energy configurations higher than the large-distance configurations.
 In this work, we assume that this is enough to estimate the interlayer interaction in the twisted bilayer case; essentially we are assuming that the interaction energy only depends on the local stacking.
 We thus expect the potential to be most accurate for small twist angles, where the local alignment of the layers varies slowly.
 The detailed procedure to select the most suitable model for a low energy structure is described in the Appendix.

 The KC potential model fit to QMC data is labeled as KC-QMC.
-We perform a similar procedure for DFT-D2~\cite{grimme2006semiempirical} and DFT-D3~\cite{grimme2010consistent}, whose functional forms are reproduced in the Appendix, but with many more samples of interlayer distances ($0.01~\text{\AA}$ apart) as they are not computationally expensive.
-The KC potentials fitted to DFT-D2 and DFT-D3 are labeled as KC-DFT-D2 and KC-DFT-D3 respectively in order to make distinctions between the raw training data and the fitted curves.
+We perform a similar procedure for DFT-D2~\cite{grimme2006semiempirical} and DFT-D3~\cite{grimme2010consistent} but with many more samples of interlayer distances ($0.01~\text{\AA}$ apart) as these vdW correction schemes are not computationally expensive.
+The KC potentials fitted to DFT-D2 and DFT-D3 are labeled as KC-DFT-D2 and KC-DFT-D3 respectively in order to make distinctions between the computed training data and the fitted curves.